-Maybe you don’t have much of an appetite but cooking is another great creative outlet.
+Maybe you don’t have much of an appetite but cooking is another great creative outlet forhow to calm down after a fight.
 In these moments I like to test my culinary skills instead of buying a tub of ice cream.
 Why not try out a new recipe or make that tiramisu mousse you’ve been putting on hold for the past few months.

 Go For a Drive

 A great way to clear your mind.
 Blast the music hit the road and let your worries go free.
 Night drives around the city are my favorite especially when I’m feeling a bit down.

 An instant way on how to calm down after an argument is by doing physical activity.
 Exercising and working out is a great thing to do because when feeling stress and anxiety your body tends to tighten up and build up all that tension.
 Hit the gym, go for a run, or box a bit.
 Lifting weights or HIIT is a great way to channel that pent-up anger and energy.